MathewSachin/Captura/README.md

 * Supports `Video Alone`, `Audio Alone` Captures.
 * Specify `Start Delay` if you want a few Seconds to Get Started.
 * Set `Capture Duration` and Captura will automatically Stop after the specified time.
+* Set `BackgroundColor` for cases like `SpecificWindowCapture`
+* Capture ScreenShots to Disk or to Clipboard